apache/flink-playgrounds/README.md

 * The **Table Walkthrough** (in the `table-walkthrough` folder) shows to use the Table API to build an analytics pipeline that reads streaming data from Kafka and writes results to MySQL, along with a real-time dashboard in Grafana.
 The walkthrough is presented in detail in ["Real Time Reporting with the Table API"](https://ci.apache.org/projects/flink/flink-docs-release-1.11/try-flink/table_api.html), which is part of the _Try Flink_ section of the Flink documentation.

+* The **PyFlink Walkthrough** (int the `pyflink-walkthrough` folder) guides you to learn about how to manage and run PyFlink Jobs.
+The pipeline of this walkthrough reads data from Kafka, performs aggregations and writes results to Elasticsearch visualized via Kibana.

 ## About

 Apache Flink is an open source project of The Apache Software Foundation (ASF).